ExaWorks/job-api-spec/specification.md

 ```

-#### Run a job with P total processes where each process gets C cpus and G gpus
+#### Run a Job with P Total Processes where Each Process Gets C CPUs and G GPUs

 ```python
 import psij